 Here are some of the steps in the entrepreneurial lifecycle, some tips and tricks and how we can help.

-The "I'm thinking about starting a business" stage
+The "I'm thinking about starting a business" Stage

 Here is the dreaming and planning phase where research is in its full flow, business plans are aplenty, and maybe there is some fundraising taking part as well.
 This part often takes place during lunch hours at work and sat at the kitchen table, and often the would-be entrepreneur is simultaneously working full time.